fishinwind/workshop/rst/Classes/class-11.rst

 =================
 calculate mean base-quality by base.

-zip the quality and the sequence together and store the quality for each base in a dict of lists
+zip quality with sequence. append quality for each base in a dict of lists

 .. code-block:: python